Vlad-2299/sporotrack/README.md

 9. **View Settings** *(Coming Soon)*
    - Configuration interface for processing parameters

+## Data Folders
+These folders are accessed to read/write data from/to.
+Folders will be automatically created if not present.

+- data: contains input tif files for processing.

+- outputs: store all the processed tif files, including tracking data in csv.

 ## Configuration Settings

 SPOROTRACKER can be customized via the settings file.
 Below is an explanation of each parameter: